evortriede/LWC_Java/README.md

 Where:

 - `directory.for.recorded.data` is the directory to get the files that the data is recorded to.
+The last character of the parameter must be a forward slash `/`.
 The files will be named `m-yyyy-cooked.txt` where m is the one or two digit month and yyyy is the year.
 - ip.address.of.wtp.pc is the ip address of the PC in the WTP.
 It could also be the IP address of the PLC provided the computer on which it is being run has an ethernet connection to the PLC (as does the WTP PC).